 - Let the workforce add extra considerations (“I want to be on the same shift as my wife” etc)

-- Use a per-established plan, making sure it is applied consistently in all instances.
+- Use a pre-established plan, making sure it is applied consistently in all instances.
 This plan is made public in that the workforce knows what it is and they know before they express any schedule preference.
-Typically I recommend something like "We will use your date of hire, your preference and your current work area to make assignments."
-While it is often more complicate than that, I think this gives you a feel for how we approach assigning people to shifts.
-You don't want to have to cross-train your entire plant so it is important that you do not treat this as "We are creating X new positions and we will be using our current bid procedure."
-If you do, it could take months to fill our your crews, not to mention the expense of retaining everyone.
+Typically I recommend something like “We will use your date of hire, your preference, and your current work area to make assignments.”
+While it is often more complicated than that, I think this gives you a feel for how we approach assigning people to shifts.
+You don’t want to have to cross-train your entire plant so it is important that you do not treat this as “We are creating X new positions and we will be using our current bid procedure.”
+If you do, it could take months to fill out your crews, not to mention the expense of retaining everyone.

-- If you are going from a 5-day schedule to a 24/7 schedule, you will be basically hiring a 4th crew.
+- If you are going from a 5-day schedule to a 24/7 schedule, you will be basically hiring the 4th crew.
 This will represent a 33% increase in staffing in the affected area.
-Clearly, you can't hire an entire crew and put them all together on the least desirable shifts.
-While you will get some experienced people that want to work Night shift, you may still find yourself short of skills on Nights if you use pure seniority.
-If it becomes necessary to put a someone on a shift that their seniority says they should be able to avoid, it is important that you talk directly to that person.
-Tell them why you are putting them on the shift they don't want.
+Clearly, you can’t hire an entire crew and put them all together on the least desirable shifts.
+While you will get some experienced people that want to work the Night shift, you may still find yourself short of skills on Nights if you use pure seniority.
+If it becomes necessary to put someone on a shift that their seniority says they should be able to avoid, it is important that you talk directly to that person.
+Tell them why you are putting them on the shift they don’t want.
 Also, let them know it is a temporary placement until the new hires can stand on their own.
 If you talk to them, there will be no problem.
-If you don't talk to them...big mistake.
+If you don’t talk to them…big mistake.

 - After everyone has been assigned to a shift, take a look at the 15% to 20% that didn’t get their first choice (Yes, most will get their first choice).
 Review each decision made to ensure that if an individual comes to ask “Why?” you are able to give them a good answer.